fullhealthmedical/mongoid-locking/README.md

   end
 ```

-Remember to refresh the object

-Adjust the `max_retries`` parameter to control the number of retry attempts in
+Adjust the `max_retries` parameter to control the number of retry attempts in
 case of a `Mongoid::StaleObjectError`.

 ```ruby